lucidchain/docs/docs/introduction.md

 ## What is a service chain

 Service chains are relationships between organizations and the services they provide or pay for.
-Theese services usually have SLAs, which ensure some TTO and TTR compliance.
+These services usually have SLAs, which ensure some TTO and TTR compliance.
 You can learn more about service chains and about SCModel in [lucidchain specs](http://lucidchain.specs.governify.io/)

 ## ITop